Best American Express Credit Cards

 American Express has always been known for its fantastic travel perks.
 It’s no surprise that it partners with travel and accommodation providers to meet the expectations of American Express® Card Members.
 The Marriott Bonvoy Brilliant is yet another example of this, and it offers unparalleled benefits to Card Members who are also frequent Marriott guests.

-This luxury travel card gives its users a solid welcome offer, various statement credits, and robust rewards.
-These easily offset the $450 annual fee.
+This luxury travel card gives its users a solid welcome offer and robust rewards, such as 6x points on eligible hotels, 3x points on U.S. dining and flights and 2x on everything else.
+These easily offset the annual fee.
 In addition, the Marriott Bonvoy Brilliant card comes with automatic elite status.
 However, travelers that like mixing up their hotel settings may not benefit so much from a Marriott-centered credit card with such a steep price tag.

 Before Applying for an American Express Travel Card